Modeling the Potential Effects of Climate Change on Spruce Bark Beetles

 Previous studies have looked at temperature-linked impacts by season, but no prior modeling efforts have attempted to link summer, fall, and winter impacts at the landscape level.
 Nor have prior efforts included projections of future climate.

-Using historical climate data, projected climate data, records of past beetle activity in Alaska, and published literature on beetle reproduction and survival, we are creating a model that explores future climate-linked beetle risk.
+Using historical climate data, projected climate data, records of past beetle activity in Alaska, and published literature on beetle reproduction and survival, we created a model that explores future climate-linked beetle risk.

 Also note that our model does not consider non-climate related factors that significantly impact beetle populations, such as forest management, forest age, other pests and pathogens, and previous outbreaks, Thus, model outputs predict only climate-linked risk, not specific future beetle outbreaks.